 The balanced protection against UV-A and UV-B radiation deserves special mention.
 It’s On zinc paste protects against UV-A and UV-B in almost the same ratio.

 What is titanium dioxide?

 Titanium dioxide is a mineral UV filter and can be used as sun protection.
 It has even better filter properties than zinc oxide in the UV-B radiation range, but filters less strongly in the UV-A range.
 For this reason, it is often used as a supplement to zinc oxide.
 Compared to this, however, the titan is not unproblematic.
 There are studies that classify titanium dioxide as hazardous to health.
 It’s not just about the application for the end user, but also about the processing.
 In particular, inhalation is considered carcinogenic and is therefore highly problematic.
+In addition, the European Commission has issued a ban on the use of titanium dioxide as a food additive.
 For this reason we do not use titanium dioxide for It’s On.

 EPA: Health Effects of UV Radiation